-Good morning, friends!
+This creamy sausage green bean casserole isn’t your everyday green bean casserole.
+There is no canned soup involved and no fried onions, which makes it the perfect twist on a classic.
+Johnsonville Ground Italian Sausage sends this dish into a whole new level of deliciousness and buttery bread crumbs adds the necessary crunch factor.
+It’s a side dish that’s a must-make this Thanksgiving, or really any time of year! morning, friends!
 I hope you guys had a fab weekend!
 I’m currently visiting family on the east coast, and it has been a whirlwind of adventure.
 I’m not usually used to all of this hustle and bustle, and I just don’t mean the hustle and bustle that is the make up of the NJ and NY states.
 I mean the hustle and bustle of my family’s everyday life!
 I mean I grew up in this neck of the woods.
 I know ALL about the hustle and bustle that is the east coast life.
 Although it is a whirlwind of fun activities, it makes me appreciate the slow pace of life Wyoming has to offer.

 While on Thanksgiving day, I plan on indulging in all things food and family-related, this Saturday will be all about Friendsgiving.

 That’s right, you guys.
 I will be partaking in TWO Thanksgivings this year, and this does NOT make me sad.
 I mean what can be bad about stuffing your face with turkey, pies, and ALL of the fixins.
 I’m not sad about this…so not sad about this.
 And this from-scratch extra creamy sausage green bean casserole will most DEFINITELY be on the menu.